carmine560/trading-assistant/README.md

 #### Open and Close Long Position ####

-The following `open_close_long_position` action shows the required windows and waits for a buy order with the maximum share size.
+The following `open_close_long_position` action shows the required windows and waits for a buy order with the maximum number of shares.
 If you place the order, it prepares a sell order for repayment.

 ``` ini
 [HYPERSBI2 Actions]